succinctlabs/sp1/book/generating-proofs/prover-options.md

 ## Compressed

 The compressed prover mode generates STARK proofs that have constant size.
-Use in settings where you care about **verification cost / proof size**.
+Use this in settings where you care about **verification cost / proof size**.

 ```rust,noplayground